<img alt="" src="https://secure.insightfulcloudintuition.com/267802.png" style="display:none;">

 Defining Learning Culture

-The important thing is that L&D and organisational leaders think about what they understand by a learning culture and what it means in their organisation and in their context.
-Just thinking a learning culture is ‘a place where people do a lot of learning’ isn’t enough.
+The important point is that L&D and organizational leaders think about what they understand by a learning culture and what it means in their organization and in their context.
+Just thinking a learning culture is "a place where people do a lot of learning" isn’t enough.

-Why not?
-For a start, a learning culture requires the whole organisation to be willingly engaged with learning.
-That is a prerequisite.
+For a start, a learning culture requires the whole organization to be willingly engaged with learning.
 It’s not about pockets of excellence dotted around the business, where some people have a hunger to learn more and to drive the business forward, while at the same time having other employees who are just jogging along, going on courses from time to time, but not really engaged in learning or improving business performance.
 And it’s not about the senior leadership telling people they have to learn.

-A learning culture exists when every employee is engaged in learning, for their own benefit, for the benefit of their team and for the benefit of the organisation as a whole.
-It’s when employees want to learn how to do their job better, how to help a system work more effectively, how to improve on a product or service, how to solve problems….
+A learning culture exists when every employee is engaged in learning, for their own benefit, for the benefit of their team, and for the benefit of the organization as a whole.
+It’s when employees want to learn how to do their job better, how to help a system work more effectively, how to improve a product or service, to solve problems….
 It’s about having the right collective mindset, where everyone is bought into the idea of continuous learning and continuous improvement.

 Learning Culture: more than one definition

-Both definitions talk about the importance of individual learning feeding into collective learning – people learning independently, from and with others and sharing learning around their organisation.
+Both definitions talk about the importance of individual learning feeding into collective learning – people learning independently, from, and with others and sharing learning around their organization.

-It’s this focus on collective learning that really interests Nigel Paine, expert, author and speaker on learning and leadership.
-He says a learning culture is one where learning focuses on solving organisational problems.
-And he says four elements have to be in place in order for an organisation to have a learning culture: trust, leadership, engagement and empowerment.
+It’s this focus on collective learning that really interests Nigel Paine, expert, author, and speaker on learning and leadership.
+He says a learning culture is one where learning focuses on solving organizational problems.
+And he says four elements have to be in place in order for an organization to have a learning culture: trust, leadership, engagement, and empowerment.
 Find out more about those four elements and how Paine says they relate to learning cultures in our next post in this series, an interview with Paine about Building a learning culture.

 Learning Culture Case Study